department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.condition-notes.md

 #### Business Rule

+- Ignore those without a facility
+- Ignore those without an id
 - all conditions are **held for 36 hours past the release date/time**
-  - 36 hour hold based on `timestamp` - skip those with no timestamp or bad timestamp
+  - 36 hour hold based on `timestamp`
+  - skip those with no timestamp or bad timestamp
-- filter out non-active, deleted are filtered out by VIA
+- Ignore non-active, deleted are filtered out by VIA

 #### Mapping Concerns